-I completed a diverse variety of digital projects at the Detroit Historical Society with a small team of technicians, interns, and volunteers.
-These projects were funded by IMLS, NEH, The Americana Foundation, and The Knight Foundation.
+As the head of digital projects and collections, I worked with a small team of technicians, interns, and volunteers on projects funded by The Institute of Museum and Library Services, The National Endowment for the Humanities, The Americana Foundation, and The Knight Foundation.

-At LTU, I taught courses in world literature, composition, and the digital humanities.
-I also worked on projects dedicated to improving diversity within STEM (funded by the Association of American Colleges and Universities) and promoting the digital liberal arts (funded by the Mellon Foundation).
+In addition to teaching courses in world literature, composition, and digital humanities, I worked on a couple of grant-funded projects dedicated to improving the diversity of STEM (Association of American Colleges and Universities) and promoting digital skills in liberal arts colleges (Andrew W. Mellon Foundation).

 The University of Maryland is an international leader in the study of the digital humanities.